ijbd/assetra/docs/reference.rst

 The *EnergySystemBuilder* compiles energy units into *EnergySystem* objects (see [1]_ to understand the motivation for this distinction).

 *EnergySystem* objects are attached to *ProbabilisticSimulation* objects whose responsibility is to generate and store probabilistic net hourly capacity matrices for a large sample of Monte Carlo trials.
 The net hourly capacity matrix of a *ProbabilisticSimulation* is a two dimensional matrix representing net system capacity for each Monte Carlo iteration.
+The net hourly capacity matrix of a *ProbabilisticSimulation* is a two dimensional matrix representing net system capacity (demand minus capacity) for each Monte Carlo iteration.

 *ProbabilisticSimulation* objects are attached to *ResourceAdequacyMetric* objects, who quantify resource adequacy, typically as a function of the net hourly capacity matrix.